What are Planned Gifts?

 A planned gift allows you to make a meaningful difference in your community.
 Planned giving can support your future needs and allow you to create a legacy for the future of your community.
-There may also be tax benefits for you and your descendants by making a planned gift.
+You and your descendants may also have tax benefits by making a planned gift.

-There are many ways to make a planned gift and the information below can help get you started, but we encourage you to seek professional estate planning and legal advice when deciding the most effective way for you to give.
+There are many ways to make a planned gift, and the information below can help get you started.
+Still, we encourage you to seek professional estate planning and legal advice when deciding the most effective way for you to give.
 For more information, please contact us.

 Some options for making a gift of life insurance include:

 - Gifting an insurance policy that is no longer needed to The Alaska Community Foundation may allow you to receive a current income tax deduction.